 A doming resin mixes in a thicker surface tension and is going to stay on the surface of something without sides.
 For example, if you want to do resin for artwork, you want a doming resin so that it will (mostly) stay on the surface of your painting.

-Doming resins are important if you want to make jewelry with a domed finish.
-You can see a few examples of using a doming resin to make jewelry with and without a bezel here:
+Doming resins are also important if you want to make jewelry with a domed finish.

 Note: The larger the surface, the less likely you are to keep all of your resin contained, even if it is a doming resin.